-Another improvement that can be made to VRSpatial is to allow the user to obtain more information about the mechanism when picking from the congruences.
+The method of selecting lines from the congruences can also be improved.
 The user should be able to pick any line from the selected plane, not just the line that is displayed currently.
 After this line is selected, the other lines of the congruences could be color coded to indicate what type of mechanism would result from their selection.
 This in essence would combine the information currently provided in the type map method with the selection of the congruences and provide the designer with more information about the resultant mechanism.